maddinkunze/propert/README.md

 A custom setter on a cached property can return a value that will be saved in the cache.
 Alternatively, it can return `propert.CACHE_RESET` to reset the cache or `propert.NO_VALUE` to not change the cache.

-Calling `del Tes.cached_class_prop` will reset the cached value by default causing the property to be re-evaluated on the next access.
+Calling `del Test.cached_class_prop` will reset the cached value by default causing the property to be re-evaluated on the next access.
 A custom deleter for a cached property should return `True` to reset the cache or `False` to leave the cache unchanged.
 This allows conditional cache invalidation.

+> [!WARNING]
+> In order for cached properties to reset when calling `del Test.cached_prop`, the class must be patched with the `PropertMeta` metaclass.
+See [Metaclass Patching](#metaclass-patching) for more info.

 ### 🔎 Introspection